Is Cornmeal the Same as Cornstarch? What’s the Difference?

 What is Cornstarch?

-Cornstarch is a fine, powdery flour obtained by processing the starchy endosperm of corn kernels that is rich in carbs, while also being gluten-free.
+Cornstarch is a fine, powdery flour obtained by processing the starchy endosperm of corn kernels rich in carbs, while also gluten-free.

 Unlike cornmeal, cornstarch is always white and has an extremely fine texture.